What is AI class 10 | CBSE 417

 Computer Science Flow Chart class 10

-Artificial Intelligence has always been a term which intrigues people all over the world.
+Artificial Intelligence has always been a term that intrigues people all over the world.

-Artificial Intelligence (AI) refers to the ability of machines to perform cognitive tasks like thinking, perceiving, learning, problem solving and decision making.
+Artificial Intelligence (AI) refers to the ability of machines to perform cognitive tasks, such as thinking, perceiving, learning, problem-solving, and decision-making.

 Definitions

-It is inspired by the ways people use their brains to perceive, learn, reason out and decide the action.
+It is inspired by the ways people use their brains to perceive, learn, reason, and decide on an action.

 Various organizations have coined their own versions of defining Artificial Intelligence.
 Some of them are mentioned below: